guenterrote/NumPSLA/README.md

 The pseudoline arrangments will be enumerated up to n pseudolines.
 This corresponds to AOTs with up to n+1 points.
-If a fileprefix is given, statistics about the enumerated AOTs are written to the text file fileprefix-n.txt, where n is the parameter.
+If a fileprefix is given, statistics about the enumerated AOTs are written to the text file fileprefix-n.txt, where n is the given parameter.
+A python script like "  .py" can be used to analyze this output and aggregate into interesting tables.

+The excludefile can be used to enumerate only _realizable_ AOTs with up to 11 points.
+For this purpose the three files exclude11.txt, exclude10.txt (for up to 10 points), and exclude09.txt (for 9 points) are provided.

+The parameters "splitlevel parts part" are used separating the enumeration task into independent tasks for parallel

 # counting halving lines
 halving-lines.ch is a change-file for the CWEB system.
 It modifies the program